Religious Education & Ethics

 Students will be assessed throughout the year and will complete two formal written assessment points.

 Topics studied include:

-Theme 1: Issues of Relationships
+Theme 1: Issues of relationships

-Theme 2: Issues of life and death
+Theme 2: Issues of life after death

 Theme 3: Issues of good and evil